Sexual Issues In Relationships - Counselling London

 Compartmentalising Sex, Cycle Of Sexual Dissatisfaction - Staying In Our Head Or Overly Focused On Sex, Lust, Climax, Orgasm, Speed, Outcomes, Performance, Techniques, Goals, Positions, Genitals, Stuck In Over-Familiar Roles We may be having acceptable sex with our partner yet (especially if switched off, disconnected - see also Uncomfortable With Being Sexual - Sex From Our Wounded, Needy Self, Who In Us (What Part Of Us) Is Sexual?) yet afterwards be thinking there has to be more.
 We may have fallen into unhelpful, ingrained patterns of sexual experiences, which may include viewing sex or sexualised touch as distinct from relating, communicating, expressing ourself in all different known and unknown ways.
 Rather than fully experiencing making love, with warmth, love, intimacy, some of us may use pornography or sex (which can be intoxicating - yet also toxic, addictive for some) as transactional - it's something we do with another as a way of avoiding emotional intimacy, emotional connection.
 It can be as if somehow sex is separate and split off from the human being in us, our partner and all the other ways we relate, communicate or express ourselves.
 Sometimes our mind can be somewhere else as if on autopilot, that we are watching ourself from afar.
 Numb inside, we may experience robot-like, meaningless sex, yet at least when sexual we can feel something.
 We may not be fully engaged during sex or only become engaged when sexual, be sexually greedy and we may be stuck in over-familiar sexual roles, maybe bored inside.
 When we are in our head, ego, we may calculate we owe our partner, or they owe us.
 In non-holistic ways, some of us (tends to be more men than women, whether in a same sex or heterosexual relationship - see also Relating, Connecting With Women) may compartmentalise sex, also treat it almost like a commodity, consumption (grabbing), a pursuit or a competitive game, recreational sport (trying out moves, keeping score, as if our partner feels used), predatorial (struggling to regulate our aggressive instincts when we need to through our emotional responsibility, see also Sexual Desire, Energy, Passion, Eroticism, Imagination, Fantasy, Drives, Urges, Impulses).
 We may treat sex as a means to an end, a function or formula ignoring the attributes of our or our partner's feelings.
 Pawing on our partner, rather than caressing, loving touch, one of us may be overly focused on the quantity of sex or lust, less so the bonding, depth, quality of relationship satisfaction.
 If we are living as if only we count or only that our sexual needs matter, others may feel objectified, used, controlled, drained, in order to meet our own sexual needs, gratification, to fill us up from our emptiness, trying to take us away from loneliness and to avoid our own feelings of insecurity.
 Being overly focused on the destination, as if orgasm is the only goal, we may override, overlook the journey of our sexual connection, intimacy as a couple.
 Believing that sex should be only lustful, red hot, we may have haphazard goal-orientated sex, focusing on friction, genitals, striving for outcomes, climax, ejaculation or orgasm chasing as if it is a biological imperative (which once the sensation is reached, can immediately stop and feel empty, hollow in the absence of the nourishing, flourishing journey of union - orgasm, orgasmic experiences).
 Perhaps this is the difference between having sex and making love.
 As if some fast food version of sex, we may use rushing to orgasm as the only way of being in touch with our self, which may lead us towards sexual addiction as if the only result is climax.
 Others may act as if there is somewhere to get to - monitoring, judging, grading the result (e.g. trying to be good at sex, get it right, measuring how long sex should last, the number of orgasms, giving our partner the best time of their life, believing that orgasm has to be simultaneous).
 Some of us may put unnecessary pressure on ourself to put on sexy looks, exaggerate our sounds, turn the other on, provide fake orgasms out of concern for our partner's feelings.
 We may miss a soul to soul, heart to heart connection.

 Getting Out Of Our Head (See also Diverting, Changing Responses To Our Drives, Urges, Impulses, Passions, Desires, Aspirations, Energies, Creativity) Binging on emotionless, mechanical sex, being in our head, emotionally blocked, can get in the way of relaxing being in touch with our sexual energy, enjoying pleasurable heart-centred sex, allowing ourself to be open-hearted, honest, real (not through performing, being compliant, conforming or making love when not turned on).
 Our sexual energy can easily be dispersed or depleted, become over in a few seconds and quickly fades.
 Rather than reaching for the singular destination of doing the climax experience or going to goal-orientated orgasm, dropping our focus on rushing headlong for results, performance as if there is somewhere to get and learning to love without lust may help some of us.
 Exploring, seeing what happens without only focusing on positions, techniques, genitals, orgasm, climax may take us out of our head.
 Releasing our tension and letting go of what we believe we need to achieve may help us as we connect more with our being rather than doing sex.
 (Sex for us may have become predictable - even a chore at times.)
 For others, we may lack stimulation in our life, try to get stimulation through using sex.
 In our sexual relationship we may also want to cultivate releasing our over-defensive ego, letting go of trying to be in control, being present to ourself, in tune with our body, following our feelings - connecting with ourself and our partner, our heart, enjoying sexual intimacy, sensuality, pleasure, the to-and-fro of energy, the ravishing and being ravished.
 We may want to enhance the tingling sensations throughout our whole-body experience, be in touch with the full range of touch and being touched, our senses, relaxed in the foreplay, after-play ("do we feel empty or love after making love?" might be an important question) so the experience is not just sexual but also profoundly creative, meaningful, the difference between doing sex and being - experiencing, embracing the whole experience.
 Being loving in the moment with pure feeling without thoughts, quietening our mind (so we are not stuck in our head) may be important where our sexual energy, vitality, may also include a deep union.
 This may be enhanced as we let go, rather than rushing to the sex act, sexual excitement, conquest, are sexually open, relax into ourself and partner, take things less seriously, are in touch with our vulnerability, tenderness, able to lighten up and become more playful.
 Life is also about making relationships, experiencing soul-to-soul connections, and unless we get hold of that, we may not go very far on our sexual journey.
 How we create space and time for each other with no agenda, sexually communicate with warmth, kindness and devotion, creating shared intimacy and sensual, erotic experiences, giving, receiving, sharing of each other - savouring these moments (enhanced through slow, timeless sexual experiences), getting to know each other intimately, experiencing eye to eye contact, expressing our deepest desires, exploring our boundaries and fantasies can be rewarding.
+(Sexual boundary violations can generate horror, anxiety, shame, yet also curiosity or excitement.)
 Dropping any expectations, allowing ourself to be sexually explorative, compassionately loving as well as passionately loving may also help us.
 Counter-intuitively taking pauses (especially if we believe, that faster and more is better or that sexual interactions are a science and not an art) may enable us to have a deeper sexual experience, especially when we stay present in the moment.
 Tuning into our own and partner's subtle sensations based on feeling, sensitivities, vibrations, intense sexual energies, rising and falling rhythms, arousal levels, slowing down, choosing to make love may enhance orgasmic experiences which are continuous.
 We may need to open up to an infinite variety of sexual depth (not necessarily variety of positions, toys, sexy clothes, partners) but by falling into a journey of intimate conscious moments of connection and growth, exploring the edges of what's possible outside of our normal boundaries, being in tune with ourself and our partner and attuned to the infinite varieties, pulsations of subtlety, speed, pressure, wildness, savageness, tenderness, gentleness, direction, texture, sensations, electricity, exploring and growing into new places inside, together - feeling, experiencing these through emotional connection, heart-based love making, viewing sexual sharing as a sacred privilege.

 Being Present Being present with the energy of passion and love enhances the quality of our sexual connection.
 No longer anxious, connecting to our Self - a time before any guilt and shame and the vitality of our body (before any negative experiences of sex), being fully alive in our masculine/feminine sexual power, trusting ourself, honouring ourself, loving ourself, we are able to bring a different attitude to expressing our sexual selves, be present with another human being and set boundaries when we need to.
 We may no longer look for so much validation from others and learn to give these to ourselves.